cylorun/Map-Check/README.md

 - Enter boat
 - Endportal fill
 - Also supports custom maps aslong as you provide a download link for them(.zip)
+- You can also modify the maps.json file to change the default maps